Top 5 most expensive diamonds: No. 1 – The Koh-I-Noor

-The Koh-I-Noor is an oval 109 carat diamond with a weight of 21.6 grams.
+The most expensive diamond in the world is The Koh-I-Noor.
+This is an oval 109 carat diamond with a weight of 21.6 grams.
 It’s the main diamond of the British Crown Jewels, known from the crown.
-The stone is literally priceless and can therefore not be insured.
-Talking about expensive… Currently, the Koh-I-Noor is exhibited in the Tower of London together with the other crown jewels of Great Britain.
+The stone is literally priceless.
+Insurance is therefore not possible.
+Talking about expensive… Currently, the Koh-I-Noor is on exhibition in the Tower of London together with the other crown jewels of Great Britain.
 During the biggest part of its long history, the Koh-I-Noor was the biggest diamond in the world.